BASHIR555/BASHIR555/README.md

 - 👋 Hi, I’m @BASHIR555
-- 👀 I’m interested in IAS
+- 👀 I’m interested in SDRs
 - 🌱 I’m currently learning AI RROBOTICS
 -  - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...